 By using laser scanning again allied to control set out with an EDM, we can carry out these surveys up to 20 times faster than using an EDM alone.
 This is especially useful for older and dilapidated buildings where nothing tend to be straight or square.

 We also utilise the UAV for capturing the roof details/features if access is not available or if it is not safe to do so.
-The resulting photographs can be converted to a pointcloud and merged with the scan data to produce the overall pointcloud of the building.
+The resulting photographs can be converted to a pointcloud data and merged with the scan data to produce the overall point cloud of the building.

 This saves a significant cost associated with clashes that are only detected during the MEI construction for example when the ducting hits a column that is slightly out from the design position

-We have utilised laser scanning on a number of jobs to measure both volume and area (not sure about the area bit).
+We have utilised scan data on a number of jobs to measure both volume and area.

 These include the following :

-For the void and hidden shaft scanning we use the C-ALS borehole scanner.
-This is inserted into a borehole and the resulting pointcloud used to determine the volume of the void or shaft.
-This allowed to contractor to accurately order the correct amount of material to fill-in the void or shaft.
+For the void and hidden shaft scanning, we use the C-ALS borehole scanner.
+This is inserted into a borehole and the resulting point cloud used to determine the volume of the void or shaft.
+This allowed the contractor to accurately order the correct amount of material to fill in the void or shaft.